 - It eliminates the maintenance burden of resealing the concrete every 2–3 years

-- It is very budget friendly, around 50% less than stamped concrete
+It typically costs around 50% less than stamped concrete.

-We have found this to be a great patio option for those who want a look other than broom finished concrete without the budget busting expense of stamped concrete.
+This is a great patio option if you want a look other than broom-finished concrete without the budget-busting expense of stamped concrete.

 - Many stamped pattern options

 - Many colors to choose from

 - More affordable than the natural stone it imitates

 - There are problems associated with colored concrete

 - It needs to be resealed every 2-3 years

 - Like all concrete, it cracks

 It costs usually between $12 and $18 per square foot.